Pelvic Organ Prolapse

 - Laparoscopic (keyhole)

-- Vaginal Closure Surgery (Colpocleisis)- Your doctor may recommend this surgery if you have a severe prolapse, are not sexually active and have no intention of becoming sexually active in the future, or if you are medically unfit for reconstructive surgery.
+- Vaginal Closure Surgery (Colpocleisis).
+In a few instances your doctor may recommend this surgery, for example, if you have a severe prolapse, are not sexually active and have no intention of becoming sexually active in the future, or if you are medically unfit for reconstructive surgery.
 During this procedure your surgeon will stitch the vaginal walls together thus preventing the prolapse from recurring.
 The main advantage of this procedure is its short surgical time and quick recovery.
-Success rates for this type of procedure are 90-95%.
+Success rates for this type of procedure are 90 – 95%.

-Not all repairs require a graft.
-Traditionally, grafts are used in repeated surgeries and where significant risk factors for failure exist.
-The graft may be absorbable or made from animal tissue (biologic) and will disappear gradually over time, or non-absorbable synthetic material which stays permanently in your body.
-Some grafts are a combination of absorbable and non-absorbable materials.
+Most repairs do not routinely require a graft.
+Traditionally, grafts are used in repeat surgeries and where significant risk factors for failure exist with the aim of trying to increase the durability of the repair.
+The graft may be absorbable or made from animal tissue (biologic) and will disappear gradually over time, or nonabsorbable synthetic material which stays permanently in your body.
+Some grafts are a combination of absorbable and nonabsorbable materials.
+It is important to note that there are restrictions on the use of vaginal meshes for repair in some countries e.g. UK, Australia and New Zealand.
 You should discuss the pros and cons of their use in detail with your surgeon.

 Approximately 75% of women having vaginal surgery, and 90-95% having an abdominal approach, will have a long-term cure of their prolapse symptoms.
 Recurrent prolapse may be due to continued factors which have caused the initial prolapse e.g. constipation and weak tissues.